 Hi, I’m Michael Cyger, the publisher of DomainSherpa.
 I bought my first domain name when I was 29, building a website that grew into an award-winning business-to-business media company with more than 600,000 unique monthly readers.
 Eight years later I sold it and semi-retired.
-Today, I’m focused on helping entrepreneurs and investors build wealth with domain names.
+Today, I’m focused on helping entrepreneurs and investors succeed with domain names.
 If I don’t have an answer to your domain name question, I’ll find an expert – a “sherpa” – who does: that’s the DomainSherpa mission.

 NOTE: For professional/event biographies, please use this press bio.

 In the Beginning

 When I was 8, my mom sent me to summer camp to play with computers.
 I learned to program on an Atari 400 – yes, the one with the membrane keyboard.
 My programs were saved on a standard audiocassette tape drive.
 Thus began my lifelong passion for computers.

 After graduating from college with a degree in nuclear engineering, I worked for GE Power Systems in California.
 When Microsoft Access was released in 1993, I learned SQL and developed custom databases at GE to centralize and set-free data that for years was trapped in spreadsheets.

 In 1995, GE sponsored my master’s degree at UC Berkeley.
 It was there that I first played around on the Internet as it became commercialized.
 When I returned to GE full time, I continued climbing the corporate ladder.
 One promotion resulted in a move across the country to be closer to the action and leaders at GE corporate headquarters.
 During this time, I built and maintained websites for local businesses after my GE workday.